HewlettPackard/ezdemo/README.md

 }
 ```

-Create "aws_config.json" or "azure_config.json" in the same folder with your settings and credentials.
-Template provided below:
+Create "aws_config.json" or "azure_config.json" in the same folder.
+Use one of the following templates:

 AWS Template;